-The time for procrastination has passed; this is the year to replace all of your POTS lines.
+The time for procrastination has passed; this is the year to go for POTS replacement options.

 Why Companies Depend on Plain Old Telephone Services (POTS)